sjtusr/starter-academic1/content/publication/2020-Fuel processing technology/index.md

 ---
-title: "Temperature and emissivity measurements from combustion of pine wood, rice husk and fir wood using flame emission spectrum (Fuel Processing Technology vol. 204)"
+title: "Temperature and emissivity measurements from combustion of pine wood, rice husk and fir wood using flame emission spectrum"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here